OptimisticPessimist/pscweb3/docs/role_manual_en.md

 - Upcoming schedules
 - Links to various features

+> 💡 **About Project Creation Limits**
+> Normally, a user can own up to **2 private projects**.
+> However, **projects containing "Public" scripts are excluded from this limit**, allowing you to create unlimited public projects.
+> Publish your works and expand your activities!

 ### 🌐 Language Switching
 Use the button in the upper right to switch display language:
 - 日本語 / English / 한국어 / 简体中文 / 繁體中文